Discrete-Time Dynamical Systems

 Methodological Differences: Aggregation

-As subsequent lectures demonstrate, the macrostate in an agent-based model emerges from the interactions of many individual agents.
-System-dynamics models adopt a fundamentally different methodological approach: they rely heavily on aggregation.
+As subsequent chapters demonstrate, the macrostate in an agent-based model emerges from the interactions of many individual agents.
+System-dynamics models adopt a fundamentally different methodological approach: they rely heavily on the interactions between aggregates.
 For example, the MONIAC is a purely aggregative model.
 It produces aggregate macroeconomic outcomes (such as GDP) through the interaction of macroeconomic aggregates (such as total consumption).
 Individual agents are nowhere to be found in the model implementation, even if they are implicit in the underlying conceptual model.

 Implementation Differences

 The most striking difference of the MONIAC from contemporary simulation methods is its physical implementation.
-Nowadays, system-dynamics models are typically implemented in software.
-A typical implementation of a system-dynamics model on a digital computer comprises a set of computational functions.
+Nowadays, system-dynamics models are typically implemented in software in order to run simulations on a digital computer.
+A typical implementation of a system-dynamics model comprises a set of computational functions.
 The computer executes these functions in order to simulate the dynamic behavior of a system.

-While this difference is practically important, it is not conceptually fundamental.
+This difference is not conceptually fundamental.
 Nevertheless, it is practically important, because physical models are costly and time-consuming to build (and to run).
 Implementing the same computational model on a modern digital computer, using a modern computer programming language, results in substantially lower costs.
 Indeed, for a while the Reserve Bank of New Zealand website featured a MONIAC implemented in software.

 Discrete-Time Modeling and Simulation

 The hydrological MONIAC implemented a continuous-time dynamical system.
 In this model, time moves continuously as water flows between physical chambers.
-In contrast, the population model of the present lecture characterizes the system only at discrete points in time.
-It is a discrete-time dynamical system: time progresses in discrete increments.
+In contrast, the population model of the present chapter characterizes the system only at discrete points in time.
+It is a discrete-time dynamical system: time in the model progresses in discrete increments.
 A single increment is often called a step, model step, time step, period, or tick.

-The conceptual size of a model step is the time scale of the model.
-The real-world temporal interpretation of a single step is model-specific; an increment can be as crude or refined the target system requires.
-For example, one model step may represent an hour, a day, a month, or a year.
-In the population growth model of this lecture, a single model step represents one year.
+The conceptual temporal size of a model step is the time scale of the model.
+The real-world temporal interpretation of a time step is model-specific; an increment can be as crude or refined the target system requires.
+For example, one time step in a simulation model may represent a conceptual hour, day, month, or year.
+In the population growth model of this chapter, a single model step represents one year.

 State Transition

 Abstractly, the evolution of a computational model from its current state to the next state is governed by a function.
-This is the evolution rule or the state-transition function.
-In the discrete-time simulation models of this course, the current model state directly determines the subsequent model state.
-Letting \(s_t\) represent the model state at time \(t\), and letting \(f\) represent the state-transition function, this becomes \(s_{t+1} = f[s_{t}]\).
-[2]
+This is the evolution rule or state-transition function.
+In the discrete-time simulation models of this book, the current model state directly determines the subsequent model state.
+Letting \(s_t\) represent the model state at time \(t\), and letting \(f\) represent the state-transition function, adjacent states are related by the equality \(s_{t+1} = f[s_{t}]\).
+[3]

 Iteration is the repetition of action.
 Function iteration is the repeated application of a function to produce a sequence of values.
 (See the Glossary for more details.)
-For example, starting from an initial state of \(s_0\), we may repeatedly apply an evolution rule \(f\) to produce the following iterates of \(f\).
+For example, starting from an initial state of \(s_0\), repeatedly apply the evolution rule \(f\) to produce the following iterates of \(f\).

 \begin{align*} s_1 &= f[s_0] \\ s_2 &= f[s_1] = f[f[s_0]] \\ s_3 &= f[s_2] = f[f[f[s_0]]] \end{align*}